hoepeyemi/Eclipse/DOCUMENTATION.md

 4. The command output will be displayed in the response section
 5. You can view command history and access previously executed commands

-### Interface Components

-The Dymension CLI interface consists of the following components:

-1. **Command Input**: A text input field at the bottom of the interface where you enter natural language commands
-2. **Command History**: A list of previously executed commands and their outputs
-3. **Command Output**: A formatted display of the results from executed commands
-4. **Help Button**: Access to information about available commands and their syntax

 ### Common Commands

-#### Environment Setup
-- "Install essential dependencies for running Dymension"
-- "Install Go version 1.23.0 on my system"
-- "Install the Roller CLI on my system"

-#### RollApp Creation and Management
-- "Initialize a new RollApp with ID myapp_12345-1"
-- "Create a new RollApp with ID myapp_12345-1 and chain-id dymension_1100-1"
-- "Register my RollApp myapp_12345-1 on the Dymension hub"
-- "Update endpoints for my RollApp myapp_12345-1"

-#### Sequencer Operations
-- "Setup sequencer for my RollApp with ID myapp_12345-1"
-- "Start the sequencer for my RollApp"
-- "Check status of my RollApp sequencer"
-- "Increase the bond amount for my sequencer by 10 DYM"

 #### Wallet Management
 - "Create a new wallet named mywallet"
 - "Recover wallet using my mnemonic phrase"
 - "Check balance of my wallet mywallet"
 - "Transfer 10 DYM from mywallet to targetwallet"

+#### RollApp Creation and Management
+- "Create a new RollApp with ID myapp_12345-1 and chain-id dymension_1100-1"
+- "Register my RollApp myapp_12345-1 on the Dymension hub"
+- "Query information about RollApp myapp_12345-1"
+- "List all registered RollApps"

+#### Sequencer Operations
+- "Register sequencer for RollApp myapp_12345-1"
+- "Query sequencers for RollApp myapp_12345-1"
+- "Submit a batch for RollApp myapp_12345-1"
+- "Claim settlement for settlement ID 12345"

+#### Relayer Management
+- "Update whitelisted relayers for my RollApp"

 ## Development Guide